 The Toledo Bend Reservoir is located on the lower Sabine River between Louisiana and Texas.
-Two mathematical models were coupled to calculate the flood wave that would result from the theoretical failure of 25 percent of Toledo Bend Dam and route the wave downstream to Orange, Tex.
-Computations assumed failure (1) at the peak of the 100-year flood when discharge of the Sabine River is 102,000 cubic feet per second and (2) when the average discharge is 10,000 cubic feet per second.
+The objective of this study was to calculate the flood wave that would result from the theoretical failure of 25 percent of Toledo Bend Dam and route the wave downstream to Orange, Tex.
+Computations assumed failure (1) at the peak of the 100-year flood when discharge of the Sabine River would be 102,000 cubic feet per second and (2) when the average discharge would be 10,000 cubic feet per second.
 Two techniques were used in the dam-break model.
-The method of characteristics was used to propagate the shock wave following dam failure.
-The linear implicit finite-difference solution was used to route the flood wave following shock wave dissipation.
-The magnitude of the flow was determined for Burkeville, Bon Wier, Ruliff, and Orange, Tex., along the lower Sabine River.
-For these sites, respectively, the following peak elevations were calculated: 119, 82, 31, and 13 feet for the 100-year flood and 110, 75, 27, and 9 feet for the average discharge.
-(Woodard-USGS)
+The method of characteristics was used to propagate the shock wave after the dam fails.
+The linear implicit finite-difference solution was used to route the flood wave after the shock wave has dissipated.

 Additional publication details

 |Title||Elevations and discharges produced by a simulated flood wave on the lower Sabine River, Louisiana and Texas, caused by a theoretical dam failure|

 |Series title||Open-File Report|

 |Description||Report: iii, 15 p.; 1 Plate: 15.62 x 24.28 inches|

 |Other Geospatial||Sabine River|